-- The Company has incurred significant losses from inception through 2021 and there can be no assurance that we will be able to achieve and sustain future profitability. - The Company's quarterly and annual operating and financial results and gross margins are likely to fluctuate significantly in future periods. - Management expects the novel coronavirus (COVID-19) pandemic to continue to have a significant effect on the Company's results of operations.
+- The Company has incurred significant losses from inception through 2022 and there can be no assurance that we will be able to achieve and sustain future profitability. - The Company's quarterly and annual operating and financial results and gross margins are likely to fluctuate significantly in future periods. - The Company continues to be impacted by slowness in the overall economic recover related to the COVID-19 pandemic.
 A continuation or worsening of the pandemic will have a material adverse impact on iCAD's business, results of operations and financial condition and on the market price of iCAD's common stock. - The markets for the Company's products and treatments and newly introduced enhancements to iCAD's existing products and treatments may not develop as expected, the Company may continue to face barriers to broad market acceptance. - Sales and market acceptance of Company products is dependent upon the coverage and reimbursement decisions made by third-party payers, including carve-out radiology benefits managers.
 The failure of third-party payers to provide appropriate levels of coverage and reimbursement, and/or meeting prior authorization and other requirements for approval to use Company products and treatments facilitated by the Company's products could harm the Company's business and prospects. - A limited number of customers account for a significant portion of the Company's total revenue.
 The loss of a principal customer could seriously hurt the Company's business.